Registering for Baby

 Less is More

-There are no truer words than keep it simple when choosing must-have items for baby.
-Our advice is to limit your baby registry to non-negotiable items for baby's first 6 months.
-This is where gift cards come in handy for future, more well-informed purchases.
-The exception to this would be registering for a handful of 6-12 month seasonally-appropriate clothing.
+There are no truer words than keep it simple.
+Our advice is to limit your baby registry to non-negotiable items for the first six months.
+This method is where gift cards come in handy for future purchases.
+The exception would be registering for a handful of 6-12 month seasonally-appropriate clothing.

-By beginning with less, parents gain a better idea of what they really need and what their baby prefers.
-Too much too soon can clutter up space and some items may not be used in the end.
-For example, disposable diapers.
-Let's say you get boxes of one brand in each size, then you realize that their quality is lacking, they leak, or worse, they give baby a recurrent diaper rash.
-Or baby bottles, you stock up on a particular brand because they are supposedly the best, but baby refuses them.
+By beginning with less, parents can gain a clear idea of what they need and what their baby prefers.
+Too much too soon, can create clutter and items that go unused.
+A good example is disposable diapers.
+You could get boxes of one brand in each size, and then realize they are poor quality and give your baby a diaper rash.
 Believe us, these things happen!

 Purchase in Stages

-The second perk of getting what baby needs when baby needs it, is that you are more likely to have products that are up-to-date.
-In the baby industry, recalls, model updates, and cutting edge gear with new twists are constantly coming out.
-Buying only what you need should prevent inadvertently using items that are expired or recalled and it means the opportunity to find the latest and greatest gear possible.
+The second perk of getting what baby needs when baby needs it, is that you are more likely to have current products.
+In the baby industry, recalls, model updates and cutting-edge gear are continually launching.
+Buying only what you need, prevents using items that are expired or recalled and it means the opportunity to find the latest and greatest gear possible.

 Make Your Preferences Clear

-If you have a preference toward a specific nursery color or theme, make it known early on.
-Remember that gift givers want to get you something you'll love, so don't hesitate in politely guiding them.
-Holding back for the sake of politeness can result in a myriad of items you don't really want or need.
+If you have a preference about a specific nursery color or theme, make it known early on.
+Remember that a gift giver wants to get you something you'll love, so don't hesitate to guide them politely.
+Holding back can result in items you don't want or need.

 Make it Easy

-If you have people in your life that prefer going to a store for special gifts instead of online, we recommend including one widely accessible chain store on your registry.
-For example, Target offers both in-store and online experiences that can speak to any kind of gift giver.
+For people that prefer going to a store instead of virtual shopping, we recommend the inclusion of one chain store on your registry.
+A store like Target offers both in-store and online experiences that can speak to different types of gift givers.

-You are the big deal when baby is still in utero, but some moms can get lost in the shuffle when baby comes to town, so be sure to include items for yourself in the registry.
-Let's face it, you are going to need some basic merchandise, whether it's for breastfeeding or well-deserved pampering.
+You are a big deal while the baby is still in utero, but moms often get lost in the shuffle after the baby comes to town, so be sure to include items for yourself in the registry.
+You will need some basic merchandise for breastfeeding and well-deserved pampering after labor has passed.

 Encourage Thematic Gift Baskets and Gift Cards

-Encourage theme gift baskets for those items that seem boring but are really necessary.
-For example, a health and wellness basket for baby could contain a snot sucker, saline spray, thermometer, infant Tylenol, nail trimmers, cotton swabs, alcohol swabs, non-petroleum ointment, and a baby toothbrush.
-Other kit ideas: bath and skin care, nursing supplies, a board book library, or a box of pampering goodies for mom (bath salts and essential oils).
-Also, requesting gift cards on your registry is a great way to make future purchases when you have a better idea of what you need.
+Encourage theme gift baskets for items that seem dull but are still necessary.
+A health and wellness basket for the baby could contain a snot sucker, saline spray, thermometer, infant Tylenol, nail trimmers, cotton swabs, alcohol swabs, non-petroleum ointment, and a baby toothbrush.
+Other kit ideas include bath and skin care, nursing supplies, a board book library, or a box of goodies for mom (bath salts and essential oils).
+Also, gift cards on a registry is a great way to make future purchases when you have a better idea of your needs.

 Gifts of Giving